-To make a saltwater rinse, mix 1/2 teaspoon salt with a glass of warm water.
+To make a salt water rinse, mix 1/2 teaspoon salt with a glass of warm water.
 You’ll then want to swish the mixture around in your mouth and spit it out when you’re done.
 Don’t swallow it.

-Apply a Cold Compress
+Try to Numb It with a Cold Compress

 If you don’t have a cold compress, a frozen bag of peas or corn works in a pinch.
 If you’re using frozen vegetables, wrap a kitchen towel around the bag to protect your skin.
 You should also never apply a cold compress for more than 15 to 20 minutes.